Ischia Campania, Italy Travel Guide

 Say "Buongiorno" or "Buonasera" when entering shops or engaging with staff.

-Italians tend what to wear well, even for casual outings.
+Italians tend to dress well, even in the case of casual outings.
 Avoid overly sloppy attire, especially in urban areas or formal settings.

 Enjoy coffee not seated at the bar like a local.
-This is faster and typically a better value than sitting at a table.
+This is faster and frequently more budget-friendly than sitting at a table.

-Employing simple Italian greetings, "grazie" (thank you), and "per favore" (please) demonstrates goodwill.
+Employing simple Italian greetings, "grazie" (thank you), and "kindly" (please) demonstrates goodwill.

 Anticipate common situations and adopt local customs.
 This supports navigation with greater confidence, permitting more time to taste Ischia's charm.